rbitton1729/Website/src/content/server-help/_index.md

 # For Zsh:
 echo 'export DOCKER_HOST=unix:///run/user/$UID/docker.sock' >> ~/.zshrc
 ```

 ---

+### I want to compile something

+This system is not ideal for large compilations.
+As your friendly sysadmin, please email a git repo and I will compile them for you on my workstation (i9-13900KF (32 threads) with 64 GB of RAM.

+---

+### I want to run an LLM or embedding model.

+This will not work on this system.
+I have another server that can handle this (RTX 2070 with 8 GB of dedicated VRAM) and would be more than happy to tie it into whatever you are working on.

+---

 ### I want to expose something to the public internet.